-- Fill out the voter registration application and sign it - Show your witness your driver's license or other authorized proof of where you live.
-See the other side for a list of options. - O Vote! - The party ballot you received is based on the party you selected on the application form.
+- The party ballot you received is based on the party you selected on the application form.
 You may receive the ballot of only one major political party.
-If you received the incorrect ballot, contact your election office at (e-mail) or (phone number). - Show your witness your blank ballot, then mark your votes in private. - · Follow the instructions on the ballot. - Do not write your name or ID number anywhere on the ballot. - Do not vote for more candidates than allowed.
-If you do, your votes for that office will not count.
-See the other side if you make a mistake on your ballot. - Seal your ballot in the tan ballot envelope - Do not write on this envelope. - Put the tan ballot envelope and the voter registration application in the white signature envelope - Fill out the white signature envelope completely - If there is no label, print your name and Minnesota address. - Print your Minnesota driver's license number, Minnesota ID card number, or the last four digits of your Social Security number.
+If you received the incorrect ballot, contact your election office at (e-mail) or (phone number). - Show your witness your blank ballot, then mark your votes in private. - · Follow the instructions on the ballot. - Do not write your name or ID number anywhere on the ballot. - Do not vote for more than one candidate.
+If you do, your vote will not count.
+See the other side if you make a mistake on your ballot.

+3 Seal your ballot in the tan ballot envelope

+Do not write on this envelope.

+• Put the tan ballot envelope and the voter registration application in the white signature envelope

+Fill out the white signature envelope completely

+- If there is no label, print your name and Minnesota address. - Print your Minnesota driver's license number, Minnesota ID card number, or the last four digits of your Social Security number.